-Mastery of the dimensions of science is reported using graphical representations which indicate how the student performed relative to the overall performance of students who met or approached expectations for the content area.
+Mastery of the dimensions of science is reported using graphical representations which indicate how the student performed relative to the overall performance of students who were proficient or developing learners for the content area.

 Performance is reported using categories rather than scale scores or performance levels.
-The three categories are: Met or Exceeded Expectations, Approached Expectations, and Partially Met Expectations.
+The three categories are: Distinguished or Proficient Learners, Developing Learners, and Beginning Learners.